codr7/cl-scrl/README.md

 ## performance
 The VM currently runs around 9x as slow as Python.
-`bench` returns the number of milliseconds it takes to run it's body `N` times.
+`bench` returns the number of milliseconds it takes to execute it's body `N` times.

 ### recursive fibonacci